MelcoolA/MelcoolA/README.md

 - 🔭 I’m currently working on **building Deep Audio Classifier with TensorFlow, as well as building Algorithmic Trading using Machine Learning & Quant Strategies with Python**

-- 🌱 I’m currently learning Options Trading and Algorithmic Trading **Akuna Capital**
+- 🌱 I’m currently learning Options Trading and Algorithmic Trading at

 - 📝 I regularly write on my website about my life and interesting projects that I have been working on [https://melmaya.com/](https://melmaya.com/)